jcoreio/jcore-api-py/docs/api/connect_local.md

 ([*JCoreAPIConnection*](JCoreAPIConnection/README.md)): an object that keeps track of a connection to the server and allows you to call API methods.

+### Raises

+* `JCoreAPIAuthException`: if authentication fails.
+* `JCoreAPITimeoutException`: if authentication times out.
+* `JCoreAPIConnectionClosedException`: if the connection closes during authentication.

 ### Example

 ```py